 The user has to simply enter the following data into the enterprise value calculator for a quick result.

-For market capitalization amount, enter the following two details in the calculator:
+For the market capitalization amount, enter the following two details in the calculator:

 - Current market price of shares